x

 Understanding the science behind addiction can be complicated.
 Some people might think that people become addicted if they don’t have any willpower or good morals.
 In actuality, addiction is a complex and chronic brain disease that can affect people from all backgrounds.
 It can happen to anyone at any age.

 Not everyone who uses drugs becomes addicted because drugs have a different effect on everyone.
 Some people use drugs experimentally on occasion in a social setting.
 However, if usage becomes more regular, some people lose the ability to control when and how much they are using.
 Over time, drugs change behavior and how the brain, body, and mind function.
-This is how drug addiction, medically known as substance use disorder, develops.
+This is how drug addiction, medically known as Substance Use Disorder (SUD), develops.
 These changes can be long-lasting and cause stressful problems like missing work, legal issues, physical health problems, and trouble with family and friends.

 Legal Drugs vs. Illegal Drugs